scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 ##**4.2 Set up Neutron Networking**

-**Set up the neutron networking.**
+**Set up neutron networking**

-Create the *public* network.
-In the packstack answer file we specified the name *physnet1* for the physical external network.
-INSERT VINNY HERE - ack - vvaldez
+###**Network Configuration Background**

+In this lab there is an existing network, much as there would be in a production environment.
+This is a real, physical network with a gateway and DHCP server somewhere on the network that we do not have control over.
+Therefore we decided to use the *provider* extension for Neutron.
+A *provider network* maps to an existing, physical network and allows administrators to manage additional attributes for these networks.
+This is enabled via the following option in the packstack answer file:

+    CONFIG_NEUTRON_L3_EXT_BRIDGE=provider

+A provider network was created via packstack named *physnet1*.
+This was specified in the following option:

+    CONFIG_NEUTRON_OVS_VLAN_RANGES=physnet1:1113:1114

+The VLAN ranges specified are optional and not used in this environment, only the network name *physnet1* matters here.
+Next the network *physnet1* was mapped to a bridge we called *br-em1* in the following option:

+    CONFIG_NEUTRON_OVS_BRIDGE_MAPPINGS=physnet1:br-em1

+Lastly, this bridge *br-em1* was mapped to the physical interface *em1* in the following option:

+    CONFIG_NEUTRON_OVS_BRIDGE_IFACES=br-em1:em1

+###**Create the *Public* Network**

+The network will be created using the *--provider* attributes *physical_network=physnet1* which we defined in packstack, and as the network is not using VLAN tags it will be specified as *network_type flat*.
+Lastly, as there is a real, physical router on this network, also specify *--router:external=True*.
+This results in the following command:

     neutron net-create public --provider:physical_network=physnet1 --provider:network_type flat --router:external=True

-List the network after creation.
+List networks after creation

     neutron net-list

-Show the public network.
-If you have networks that are named the same thing, you can specify the UUID for the network instead of the name.
+More detail is available with the *net-show* command.
+If you have multiple networks with identical names, you must specify the UUID for the network instead of the name.

     neutron net-show public

-Create the *private* network that the virtual machines will be deployed to.

-    neutron net-create private --provider:network_type local

-List the network after creation.
-This time you should see both **public** and **private**

-    neutron net-list

-Show more details about the private network.

-    neutron net-show private

 Create the *public* subnet.
-This command also creates a pool of IP addresses that will be *floating* IP addresses.
-In addition, set up the gateway here.

-    # neutron subnet-create public --allocation-pool start=x.x.x.x,end=x.x.x.x \
-    --gateway x.x.x.x --enable_dhcp=False x.x.x.0/x --name pub-sub
+Also specify an allocation pool of which floating IPs can be assigned.
+Without this option the entire subnet range will be used.
+Also specify the gateway here:

     neutron subnet-create public --allocation-pool start=172.10.1.1,end=172.10.1.20 \
         --gateway 172.10.0.1 --enable_dhcp=False 172.10.0.0/16 --name pub-sub

-List the *public* subnet.
+List the subnets

     neutron subnet-list